marmelab/react-admin/docs/Resource.md

 Whenever react-admin needs to render a record (e.g. in the title of an edition view, or in a `<ReferenceField>`), it uses the `recordRepresentation` to do it.
 By default, the representation of a record is its `id` field.
 But you can customize it by specifying the representation you want.

-For instance, to change the default represnetation of "users" records to render the full name instead of the id:
+For instance, to change the default representation of "users" records to render the full name instead of the id:

 ```jsx
 <Resource